vullianitha/anithaproject/README.md

   <br>
-  PACKAGES division shows us the courses that will be taught in the instituion and also tells us about the acheivements of the instituion
+  PACKAGES division shows us the favourites places in our world.
   <br>